bitovi/jira-timeline-report/CONTRIBUTING.md

 3. Add a `CLIENT_JIRA_APP_KEY` environment variable and set it equal to the `key` in the newly created `atlassian-connect.json` file.
    - ex: `CLIENT_JIRA_APP_KEY=bitovi.timeline-report.local.david`
 4. Open your Jira dev environment and click Apps from the top nav, then `Manage Your Apps`.
-If you have enabled devlopment mode, you should see an `Upload app` option next to `Build a new app`.
+If you have enabled development mode, you should see an `Upload app` option next to `Build a new app`.
 Click `Upload app`.
 5. Paste the secure domain into the text box, and add `/atlassian-connect.json` to the end (e.g. `https://46f7-8-47-99-200.ngrok-free.app/atlassian-connect.json`).
 Click `Upload`.
 6. The apps list should refresh and show `Timeline Report (Local <Your Name>)` as a User-installed app.
 From here, click `Apps` in the top nav and you should see a `Your Apps` heading with `Timeline Report (Local <Your Name>)` as an option underneath.
 Click `Timeline Report (Local <Your Name>)` and you should see the Timeline Report app load in the window!